openstack-archive/python-tatuclient/doc/source/user/shell.rst

 .. _shell:

 =========================================================
-Designate Command Line Tool (compatible with v1 API only)
+Tatu Command Line Tool (compatible with v1 API only)
 =========================================================

 .. warning:: This page refers to command that use the V1 API, which is currently disabled, and will be removed in a future release

-The python-designateclient package comes with a command line tool (installed as :program:`designate`), this can be used to access a Designate API without having to manipulate JSON by hand, it can also produce the output in a variety of formats (JSON, CSV) and allow you to select columns to be displayed.
+The python-tatuclient package comes with a command line tool (installed as :program:`tatu`), this can be used to access a Tatu API without having to manipulate JSON by hand, it can also produce the output in a variety of formats (JSON, CSV) and allow you to select columns to be displayed.

 Credentials
 -----------

-As with any OpenStack utility, :program:`designate` requires certain information to talk to the REST API, username, password, auth url (from where the other required endpoints are retrieved once you are authenticated).
+As with any OpenStack utility, :program:`tatu` requires certain information to talk to the REST API, username, password, auth url (from where the other required endpoints are retrieved once you are authenticated).